robertz/kdfe-ssg/posts/2024/04/tidying-up-html-with-jsoup-part-deux.md

 ### Conclusion

 In the end, I was able to get `commandbox-ssg` to output nicely formatted HTML using only ColdFusion.
-I use jSoup a lot, but I have never would have imagined using it like this.
+I use jSoup a lot, but never like this.

 I learn something new every day.